News

 We are very pleased with the latest version of Don’t Let It Pass You By by Pok.
 There is so much to love about this we recommend you just listen to it yourself, which you can do by clicking here.

-Down from number six last month to number seven is The Lecher.
+Climbing from number seven last month to number four is The Lecher.
 This was recently remixed and remastered and sounds a whole lot better than it did before.

 The Lecher is in the key of E major and shuffles along at a suitably creepy 88 BPM with a 12/8 feel.
 The song was composed by Pok, who created the riff, and there were likely others involved in its creation as well, such as George, Roy Brimblecombe and Dick White during the days of Achilles Heel, when they were all pupils at The King’s Grammar School, Ottery St Mary, in 1982.